DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 - Dungeons will not allow you to obtain loot from chests or XP from enemies if your Gear Score is 10+ levels higher than the Dungeon Level itself.

 ### What is an AFK Set?
-Many players have a swappable “AFK Set”; for this, only the gear score matters not the stats nor modifiers so Trash Caches can be printed to fill all 7 slots and bring your Gear Score back inline with your Character Level.
+Many players have a swappable “AFK Set”; for this, only the gear score matters not the stats nor modifiers so Trash Caches can be printed to fill all 5 gear slots (Primary / Special Weapon, Helmet, Upper Armor, Lower Armor, Boots) and bring your Gear Score back inline with your Character Level.
 Before you rush off to start printing though; remember to make sure to check your level of Printing Rank on your Profile page as subsequent prints will only have the level equal to your current Printing Rank; if not, printing Weapon, Armor or Mod Caches will raise your Printing Rank.

 ### What is the Max Item / Stack?
 You can carry up to 10000 items (same amount applies to Bank, Market, and Item Inbox) into your Inventory, excluding Gear & Upgrade Modules.